Mexicali Baja California, Mexico Travel Guide

 Mexican: Expect beef (especially carne asada), corn (used in tortillas), various chiles, beans, fresh vegetables (tomatoes, onions, cilantro), and lime.
 These ingredients form the backbone of many dishes.

 Chinese-Mexican: Soy sauce, rice, noodles, various meats (chicken, beef, pork), and stir-fried vegetables are common.
-The fusion often involves larger portions and a slightly adapted taste profile to suit local tastes.
+The fusion usually entails larger portions and a slightly adapted taste profile to suit local tastes.

 An early morning meal, often including eggs, chilaquiles, or lighter pastries.

 The mid-afternoon main meal.
-Often a multi-course affair at home or a substantial meal at restaurants.
+Often a multi-course affair at your home or a substantial meal at restaurants.

 A late evening meal, usually lighter, often consisting of tacos, tortas, or small dishes.